lukebelliveau/deact/README.md

 then run `yarn install`.

 Follow along with [this slide deck](https://docs.google.com/a/thoughtworks.com/presentation/d/1ylwz_h6AxcJDuLLxcrhzVnG_gjdru9byCsRsFmX5uQ4/edit?usp=sharing).
-You will be prompted when it is time to start a new lesson in the repository.
+You will be prompted when it is time to start coding.

 Lessons are generally in a test-driven fashion: for each lesson, you will have a suite of tests that you must pass.
 However, some branches are simply examples.